 My foray into journalism began when I was 11 years old, when a classmate and I started a one-page gazette for our classmates recounting field trips, announcing the lunch menu, and other important news.

-Today, I’m a full-time freelance journalist based out of South Florida, covering the gamut in content from national politics, LGBT news, Florida’s restaurant and bar scene, to Miami society.
-Beforehand, I was the assistant editor at HuffPost Miami and a city reporter for the Sun Sentinel’s subsidiary, Forum Publishing Group.
+Today, I’m an award-winning journalist based out of South Florida, covering the gamut in content from national politics, LGBT news, Florida’s restaurant and bar scene, to Miami society.
+Currently I am the web editor at Boca magazine, and previously I was the assistant editor at HuffPost Miami and a city reporter for the Sun Sentinel’s subsidiary, Forum Publishing Group.

 Not only do I write, but my interest in photography has proved to be useful in journalism.
 I often bring my DSLR to events to pair high-quality photographs with my stories for online and print.